Rabbi YY Jacobson

 Bemused as to where this was heading, the Maggid replied, “Yes, yes, but what does any of this have to do with the knife you are sharpening?”

-“Well,” retorted Reb Shmuel, “We were taught by our parents that before Rosh Hashanah one should pray at the gravesites of the righteous.
+“Well,” retorted Reb Shmuel, “we were taught by our parents that before Rosh Hashanah one should pray at the gravesites of the righteous.
 And sadly, we never had in our cemetery the grave of a righteous man.
 All of our residents—as you have eloquently described us—have been utterly wicked.”

 “Of course, of course, nodded the Maggid.
 But why the knife!?”

 “It's rather simple,” explained Reb Shmuel calmly.
 “The nearest burial site of a tzaddik is very far from our town.
 It is extremely cumbersome for the townsfolk to make the yearly trek.
-We decided that we finally need to have a righteous man buried in our midst.
+We decided that we finally needed to have a righteous man buried in our midst.

-“After hearing your speech,” Reb Shmuel continued in a straight face, “I know there is no one more holy and righteous than you in our entire region.
+“After hearing your speech,” Reb Shmuel continued, in a straight face, “I know there is no one more holy and righteous than you in our entire region.
 So I decided to… slaughter you and bury you right here in our very own cemetery.
 Finally, before Rosh Hashanah, we will be able to come pray at your sacred grave site.”

 As the grim reality began to set in, the Maggid adeptly switched course.
 “Come to think of it,” he stammered, “I am not all that righteous after all.
 I have committed some small sins here and there; they were obviously all inadvertent.”

 Reb Shmuel dismissed the Maggid's confession: “Honored Maggid!
 You are still very righteous and learned.
 As for the transgressions?
-They are so minor; who would even know that these were sins.
+They are so minor; who would even know that these were sins?
 Your humility is nothing but proof of your exceptional righteousness.
-Besides, relative to our heinous sins—which you have just described in your sermon—you are, trust me, a complete tzaadik!
+Besides, relative to our heinous sins—which you have just described in your sermon—you are, trust me, a complete Tzaadik!
 You are the man we need buried here.”

 By now, Reb Shmuel was done with the sharpening of the knife.
 The “holy preacher” began to panic.

 “On second thought,” stuttered the Maggid, “Some of my transgressions were a bit more serious, such as…” He went on to share some immoral things he has done in his life, which disqualified him from being a tzaddik.
-Rabbi Shmuel quickly dismissed these as well: “To us you are still a great Tzaddik.
+Rabbi Shmuel quickly dismissed these as well: “To us, you are still a great Tzaddik.
 You are far better than anything we have.”

 Now, it was Rabbi Shmuel’s turn to preach: “How dare you admonish these beautiful, innocent and pure Jews, when you yourself are a despicable, immoral charlatan!
 How dare you cause such fine, lovely, well-intended Jews so much anguish.
 It is you who needs to transform his life; it is you who needs to repent for all of his transgressions.